 Step 5: Add the Twitter Embed Code to WordPress

 The final step is to paste your Twitter embed code on your WordPress website.
-You can do this by adding the code to a new post or page, or in a sidebar widget.
+You can do this by adding the code to a new post, page, or widget.

-To add your Twitter feed to a new post or page, navigate to Pages » Add New from your WordPress dashboard.
+To add your Twitter feed to a new page, navigate to Pages » Add New from your WordPress dashboard.

-Inside your new block, paste your Twitter embed code that you just copied earlier.
+Inside your new block, simply paste the Twitter embed code that you just copied earlier.

-You can also embed your Twitter Feed manually in your WordPress sidebar by using a widget.
+You can also embed your Twitter feed manually on your WordPress sidebar or footer by using a Twitter widget.

-Remember to click Save to preserve your settings.
-Then when you preview your published Widget, it’ll look something like this:
+Remember to click on Update to preserve your settings.
+Then, when you preview your published widget, it’ll look something like this:

-Add a Twitter Feed to WordPress the Easy Way
+Easiest Way to Add a Twitter Feed to WordPress

 If you’d like to take the easier route of using a plugin to add a Twitter feed to WordPress, we’ve got that covered.